-If there is any other reason why you or your child is finding it difficult to attend school regularly and on time, then please do contact Miss Ault who can help.
-Miss Ault has already helped many other parents and children in this way.
+If there is any other reason why you or your child is finding it difficult to attend school regularly and on time, then please do contact Miss Watson who can help.
+Miss Watson has already helped many other parents and children in this way.
 Seeking early help, no matter the issue, can help you to avoid any fines for non-attendance which can be very costly and embarrassing.

 Rewarding Great Attendance

 We love recognising good attendance and punctuality and so do our children.

 We aim to reward not only children with 100% attendance, but also those children who have improved their attendance.

 Academic Year 2019/2020